 COVID-19 3D PrintinG

-We are using 3d printers owned by our team, team members, and other local volunteers to print Face shields, "Ear Saver" straps to help the response to the COVID19 pandemic.
-We are doing this together, alone from our own homes.
-Funds for this have been crowd sourced by an amazing local response, and the products we are making are already paid for.
-We are donating these free to anyone, with priority given to medical personnel, medical facilities, and emergency response workers.
-These are for local pickup in Richmond or Hallowell, Maine, specific pickup location to be determined once you contact us.
+During the start of the COVID-19 pandemic in March 2020, there was a high need for Personal Protective Equipment.
+When our competition season was cancelled, our team wanted to help.
+We used 3d printers owned by our team, team members, and other local volunteers to print Face shields, "Ear Saver" straps to help the response to the COVID19 pandemic.
+We did this together, alone from our own homes.
+Funds for this were crowd sourced by an amazing local response from the public, and the products we are made were Donated to doctors, nurses, nursing homes, dentistry offices, group home facilities, public schools, the CDC, and even local restaurants and businesses.
+They were donated free to anyone, with priority given to medical personnel, medical facilities, and emergency response workers.
+By the end of the demand, we had distributed around 8,000 pieces.

-The design we are working with is found on National Institute of Health 3D Printing Exchange and has been recommended for clinical use:
+The design we worked with is found on National Institute of Health 3D Printing Exchange and has been recommended for clinical use:

-It is known as the 3DVerkstan Shield, these are being printed all around the world. (see picture at right) These are one-size-fits-most, from children ~8yrs up through adults with large heads.
+It is known as the 3DVerkstan Shield, these were being printed all around the world. (see picture at right) These are one-size-fits-most, from children ~8yrs up through adults with large heads.

 IMPORTANT NOTE ABOUT FACESHIELDS:

 Ear Savers are used by people required to wear surgical masks for long periods to reduce chafing on the ears.
-The design we are printing was found on the National Institute of Health 3D Printing Exchange and has been recommended for clinical use.
-We are making three sizes, 5", 6", & 7" straps.
-Use the link below to put in your request, please double check your contact information as you enter it.
+The design we printed was distributed on the National Institute of Health 3D Printing Exchange and has been recommended for clinical use.
+We are made three sizes, 5", 6", & 7" straps.

 Link to original sources:

 Disclaimer: We are not affiliated with the NIH or the creators of these designs and are not medical doctors.
 These have been shared for community creation and use at your own risk.